 4 Ways to Cleanse After a Big Christmas Meal

-The Christmas dinner have been eaten, the mince pies have been topped with cream and gobbled up, and the holiday cheer has been drunk (perhaps a few times over).
-After all of the heavy calories, sugars, and carbs we've consumed in way too short a time period, we're feeling a bit self-conscious about our waistlines.
+The Christmas dinner has been eaten, the mince pies have been topped with cream and gobbled up, and the holiday cheer has been drunk (perhaps a few times over).
+After all of the heavy calories, sugars and carbs we've consumed in way too short a time period, we're feeling a bit self-conscious about our waistlines.
 It's easy to experience that post-holiday guilt, but we're here to tell you that the guilt need not endure.
-We've rounded up some easy-to-follow tips for cleansing your body and getting yourself back into a good groove for the new year ahead.
+We've rounded up some easy-to-follow tips for cleansing your body and getting yourself back into a good groove for the New Year ahead.

 BKR Glass Water Bottle (£25)

-Peter Bennett N.D., Stephen Barrie N.D., and Sara Faye, authors of The 7-Day Detox Miracle (£13), explain that flushing out the system can be done within—you guessed it—one week.
-For starters, kick your coffee, alcohol, and sugary drink habit and replace it with two quarts of water each day.
-Martha McKittrick, a dietician in New York City, says that water helps flush out sodium and makes you feel fuller at meals.
+Peter Bennett, ND, Stephen Barrie, ND, and Sara Faye, authors of The 7-Day Detox Miracle (£13), explain that flushing out the system can be done within—you guessed it—one week.
+For starters, kick your coffee, alcohol and sugary drink habit and replace it with two quarts of water each day.
+Martha McKittrick, a New York City–based dietitian, says water helps flush out sodium and makes you feel fuller at meals.
 We'll take it!